32 weeks (64 weeks for HND)

 Higher Nationals are level 4 and 5 qualifications – equivalent to a foundation degree or the first two years of a full degree.
 They are vocational courses with an emphasis on ‘learning by doing’; focusing on the skills and knowledge needed for a particular industry.

-Studying this course will give you the skills and knowledge required for a career in the public services.
-You will explore criminal psychology and behaviour, law and justice, counter-terrorism, youth offending and emergency planning as well as gaining an in-depth knowledge of the contemporary social and political issues affecting today’s public services.
+Studying this course will give you the skills and knowledge required to begin a career in the Public Services and criminal justice sector.
+You will explore criminal psychology and behaviour, law and justice and crime reduction, as well as gaining an in-depth knowledge of the contemporary social and political issues affecting today’s criminal justice system.
 Through this course, you will develop essential skills such as time management, teamwork, self-motivation and leadership.

 On successful completion of the HND, depending on your grade, you may be able to complete a second or third ‘top-up’ year of a suitable degree.
 Alternatively, you will be well placed to pursue a career in a range of uniformed and non-uniformed public services.